 Knowing that there is a wealth of people interested in fantasy fiction, world building, swords and sorcery, magic, and medieval-inspired stories and novels, we couldn't help but pose this question this week.
 If you like to read or write fantasy fiction, like this post, and comment!

 Intelligent conversations about horror are happening daily, but who's hearing them?
-Despite the large number of horror aficionados, many readers and writers have steered away from works of horror without fully engaging the genre as a whole.
-Putting aside your genre-preferences, all writers should spend a little time unpacking works of horror to see what … Continue reading Why should writers study horror?
+Despite the large number of horror aficionados in the world, many readers and writers have steered away from works of horror without fully engaging the genre as a whole.
+Putting aside your genre-preferences, all writers should spend a little time unpacking works of horror … Continue reading Why should writers study horror?